-Allowance for expected credit losses as at 31 December 2019 have been based on incurred events at statement of financial position date.
-Given that the disruptions only occurred in March 2020, the amount recognised as at 31 December 2019 remains unchanged.
+Allowance for expected credit losses as at 31 December 2020 have been based on incurred events at statement of financial position date.
+The amount recognised as at 31 December 2020 remains unchanged.

 Provision for outstanding claims, as disclosed in note 6, is an estimate of the ultimate costs of settling all claims incurred that have been occurred before the end of the reporting period, but have not been reported to the Fund.
-Given the fact that the risk claims provision as at 31 December 2019 relates to 2019 and prior, the claims provision remains unchanged.
+Given the fact that the risk claims provision as at 31 December 2020 relates to 2020 and prior, the claims provision remains unchanged.

 The Board of Trustees are of the opinion that these events should not have a material impact on the Fund's solvency.
 This opinion is based on an actuarially sound projection and a conservative set of assumptions, which produced a case scenario impact on the Fund's expected claims expense.
+These assumptions include allowances for COVID-19 related costs namely pent-up demand and vaccine costs.
 The worst case scenario indicated an insignificant impact on the Fund's expected claims experience and solvency level.
-Furthermore, the subsequent COVID-19 related claims monitoring indicated that the worst case scenario is unlikely to materialise.
-The Trustees will continue to consider the potential impact of the outbreak on significant estimates and judgements going forward.
+The Trustees will continue to consider the potential impact of the outbreak on significant estimates and judgements going forward

-In addition, the financial reporting impact of COVID-19 will be considered in the 2020 financial statements.
+In addition, the financial reporting impact of COVID-19 will be considered in the 2021 financial statements.